CycloneDX/cyclonedx-gradle-plugin/README.md

     skipProjects = [rootProject.name, "yourTestSubProject"]
     // Specified the type of project being built.
 Defaults to 'library' projectType = "application"
     // Specified the version of the CycloneDX specification to use.
-Defaults to 1.4. schemaVersion = "1.4"
+Defaults to '1.4' schemaVersion = "1.4"
-    // Boms destination directory (defaults to build/reports) destination = file("build/reports")
+    // Boms destination directory.
+Defaults to 'build/reports' destination = file("build/reports")
     // The file name for the generated BOMs (before the file format suffix).
 Defaults to 'bom' outputName = "bom"
-    // The file format generated, can be xml, json or all for generating both outputFormat = "json"
+    // The file format generated, can be xml, json or all for generating both.
+Defaults to 'all' outputFormat = "json"
-    // Exclude BOM Serial Number
-    includeBomSerialNumber = false
+    // Exclude BOM Serial Number.
+Defaults to 'true' includeBomSerialNumber = false
-    // Exclude License Text
+    // Exclude License Text.
+Defaults to 'true' includeLicenseText = false
-    includeLicenseText = true
-    // Override component version
-    componentVersion = "2.0.0"
+    // Override component version.
+Defaults to the project version componentVersion = "2.0.0"
 }
 ```